Dependency tree

 Picking a mode

-There are five modes, covered one by one below.
+The five modes, one by one:

 Full view